compsy/u-can-act/README.md

 The options array must contain of strings.
 Currently, there is no support for `shows_questions` or `hides_questions` triggers based on selected options in a dropdown.

 The dropdown does not support a `show_otherwise` option.

+Dropdowns are always required.

+A dropdown can have a `placeholder` property which is the text used when no option is selected.
+If no `placeholder` is specified, a default text is used.

+A dropdown can have a `label` property which is a small text that is always visible printed directly above the dropdown.

  The `tooltip' field is optional.
 When present, it will introduce a small i on which the user can click to get extra information (the information in the tooltip variable).

 Note that the `shows_questions`, `hides_questions`, and `stop_subscription` option properties here work identically to those described above in the Type: Checkbox section.